-‘Celebrity Big Brother’ Spoilers: MTV Stars Johnny Bananas, Mark Long Imply They Are Part Of ‘CBB US’ Cast
+‘Celebrity Big Brother’ Spoilers: MTV Stars Johnny Bananas & Mark Long Imply They Are Part Of ‘CBB US’ Cast

 Matt posted a Twitter photo also implying he was part of the confirmed cast on Big Brother: Celebrity Edition, the Inquisitr reported just days ago.

-BB8 winner Even Dick has come up with a fantastically ridiculous list of his own casting “confirmations,” as reported by the Inquisitr early Thursday morning.
+BB8 winner Evel Dick has come up with a fantastically ridiculous list of his own casting “confirmations,” as reported by the Inquisitr early Thursday morning.

 Supposed leaks cannot be counted on as valid and the photos posted by Bananas and Matt could be their way of having fun trolling the fans.
-Thus, until CBS make an official announcement about the Celebrity Big Brother cast, which is expected to take place during the upcoming Grammy Awards, nothing is set in stone regarding CBB US houseguests.
+Thus, until CBS makes an official announcement about the Celebrity Big Brother cast, which is expected to take place during the upcoming Grammy Awards, nothing is set in stone regarding CBB US houseguests.

 Celebrity Big Brother premieres on February 7 at 8 p.m.
 Eastern Time on CBS.
 The longtime host of the Big Brother franchise, Julie Chen, returns to take the helm of CBB US as well.